-The retail bonanza that is Black Friday 2018 is upon us.
-And it's fair to say there aren't many better times to bag yourself a good deal on a smartphone, SIM-only deal or that bijou gadget you've been eyeing.
+Black Friday 2020 is nearly upon us.
+And it's fair to say there aren't many better times to bag yourself a cheap deal on a smartphone, SIM only deal or that fancy gadget you've been eyeing all year.

 Just looking for Black Friday deals?
 Bookmark this page, where we'll be collating the best offers.